This term in Nursery our Power of Reading book is ‘The Bog Baby’, a magical story with a serious message about what it means to really love something.

-Through the book, pupils will be given the opportunity to recreate some of the scenes from the story using props e.g. the tall buildings and traffic in London, the bus queue and much more.
+Through the book, pupils will be given the opportunity to recreate some of the scenes from the story using props e.g. recreation of the pond with pond weeds and creatures.
 Pupils will be able to retell parts of the story in their own words as they recreate these scenes using their imagination.
 Nursery pupils will also have the opportunity to use their imagination to create their own Bog Baby using various creative materials and will learn new vocabulary to describe the Bog Baby they have created.

-Thank you for the continued support in developing the skills to dress independently by teaching your child how to put on their coat, hat, scarf and gloves.
+Please continue to support your child in developing the skills to dress independently by teaching them how to put on their coat and zip it up.

 We look forward to lots of exciting learning opportunities ahead!